-- The use/possession of alcohol, tobacco products, or illicit drugs is forbidden. - Program participants are expected to maintain an overall C average in core academic courses and attend classes as scheduled.
+- The use/possession of alcohol, tobacco/nicotine products, or illicit drugs is forbidden. - Program participants are expected to maintain an overall C+ average in core academic courses and attend classes as scheduled.
+All courses are evaluated on a quarterly basis.
 Any school absence must be approved by your host family and school.
-Students are also expected to know and abide by all school rules and regulations. - Independent travel is not permitted.
-Overnight travel is only allowed with a host parent, school-approved chaperone, church group, exchange program representative, or a tour guide approved by the exchange program. - Obscene, indecent, violent, or disorderly conduct (in-person or digitally) while on the program is grounds for dismissal.
+Student are also expected to know and abide by all school rules and regulations. - Independent travel is not permitted.
+Overnight travel is only allowed with a host parent, school approved chaperone, church group, exchange program representative, or a tour guide approved by the exchange program. - Obscene, indecent, violent, or disorderly conduct (in-person or digitally) while on the program is grounds for dismissal.
 In the case of early dismissal, program fees will not be reimbursed. - Host families determine the rules and expectations for living within their household.
 Program participants are expected to take part in family activities and follow rules with regards to respect, chores, curfews, social activities, and cell phone/internet use. - Program participants are required to have their own spending money while on the program to pay for their phone bill and other personal expenses, including specific dietary needs.
+The monthly amount should be \$300.
 Students are not to lend or borrow money from the host family. - American friendships are encouraged.
 Sexual relationships and/or intimate relationships that detract from the program's focus are not allowed. - The primary focus of this program is cultural exchange.
-Program participants are not guaranteed graduation, diplomas, college visits or preparation, or school sport participation, - Students are responsible for learning about the culture of the US, and the community where they have been placed.
-While information about managing cultural differences is presented in the CASE Student Handbook, students must report any concerns to CASE immediately. - Visits from family and friends from your home country are not allowed.
+Program participants are not guaranteed graduation, diplomas, college visits or preparation, or school sport participation. - Students are responsible for learning about the culture of the U.S., and the community where they have been placed.
+While information about managing cultural differences are presented in this Student Handbook, students must report any concerns to CASE immediately. - Visits from family and friends from your home country are strongly discouraged.
 Special permission from CASE headquarters must be granted in advance. - Program participants are required to participate in 5 hours of community service during their program. - The program participant may not drive any motorized vehicle.
-A student is allowed to register for a school-sponsored driver education class.
+Students are allowed to register for a school-sponsored driver education class.
 If a license is obtained through this program, the license must be immediately given to the exchange organization's local representative.
-It will be returned to the student on the day of departure for home. - The handling of firearms by students on the CASE program is strictly forbidden.
-Students may not partake in any event/function involving firearms whether it be but not limited to sport, hobby or educational purposes. - Program participants are required to depart five days from the last day of school. - In the case of early dismissal, program fees will not be reimbursed. - Students must read and understand CASE's COVID-19 Resource Guide available at case-usa.org/covid-guide.
+It will be returned to the student on the day of departure from the program. - The handling of firearms by students on the CASE program is strictly forbidden.
+Students may not partake in any event/function involving firearms whether it be for but not limited to sport, hobby or educational purposes. - Program participants are required to depart five days from the last day of school. - In the case of early dismissal, program fees will not be reimbursed.